fetchai/agents-tac/tac/README.md

 # tac
-Agents for the Trading Agents Competition
+Framework for the Trading Agents Competition

 ## Available agents

+- `agents`: the agent framework and sample implementations;
+- `experimental`: experimental additions to the framework;
+- `gui`: the gui to monitor a competition
+- `helpers`: supporting modules
-- `controller`: the agent that handles the competition;
+- `platform`: the base components of the competition framework excluding the agents
-- `baseline`: a baseline agent with a trivial greedy strategy;